StatisticsGreenland/pxmake/README.md

 ;
 ```

-Which file type is converted from and to is determined by the file extension in the paths provided to `pxmake` and `metamake`.
+The file type that is converted from and to is determined by the file extension in the paths provided to `pxmake` and `metamake`.

 When converting directly from `.xlsx` to `.px`, `pxmake` internally first converts to `.rds` and then to `.px`.
 Therefore

 ```r
 pxmake(metadata = "example.xlsx", out_path = "example.px")